 All patients should continue their diet, with a regular distribution of carbohydrate intake during the day.
 Overweight patients should continue their energy-restricted diet.

-Regular physical exercise is as necessary as taking Glucovance.

-The usual laboratory tests for diabetes monitoring (glycaemia, HbA1c) should be performed regularly,
+Regular physical exercise is as necessary as taking [Nationally completed name].
+The usual laboratory tests for diabetes monitoring (glycaemia, HbA1c) should be performed regularly.